florianbellmann/vim-simplenote/README.md

 # todo

+whats with doublicates?

 - readme file (no wiki, etc + how to source and use + how to search idea + WHAT IT IS NOT)
-- zsh or sh file to source from
+  - zsh file to source from
   - content directory + bash commands

 https://www.edwinwenink.xyz/posts/42-vim_notetaking/